Office of Compliance Programs

 the work you do for the University.

-This presentation provides a brief summary of the HIPAA Privacy
+This presentation provides a summary of the HIPAA Privacy

 It defines basic terms and lists basic principles that all LSUHSC-NO

-faculty, staff, residents and students must understand and follow.
+faculty, staff, residents and students, who deal with patient information on a regular basis, must understand and follow.

 Important HIPAA Privacy Terms